suminohh/TOP-RockPaperScissorsUI/README.md

 # TOP-RockPaperScissors

-I created a dialog box rock-paper-scissors game!
+I created a dialog box rock-paper-scissors game! <br/>
-The instruction asked for console.log but for presentation purposes, I replaced it with alert().
+The instruction asked for console.log but for presentation purposes, I replaced it with alert(). <br/>
-I wanted to make it accessible to folks who don't know about browser console
+I wanted to make it accessible to folks who don't know about browser console. <br/>

 Check out the live preview here: https://suminohh.github.io/TOP-RockPaperScissors/